 The entry of UK nationals into Germany will still generally be possible for short stays (90 days within a 180-day period) also in the event of a withdrawal from the EU by the UK without a deal.
-The EU has introduced a legal instrument that provides for mutual visa-free travel for as long as the UK does not introduce a visa requirement of its own.
+The EU has adopted a legal act that provides for visa-free travel for as long as the UK does not introduce a visa requirement of its own.

-In addition, the question as to whether an accompanying family member requires a visa depends exclusively on his or her own nationality.
+In addition, the question as to whether accompanying third-country nationals require a visa depends exclusively on their own respective nationalities.
 An overview of countries whose nationals require a visa or are exempt from the visa requirement for the Federal Republic of Germany is available here.
-We therefore recommend that you plan extra time for this.

-A vehicle registered in the UK must carry an official registration certificate with certain minimum information or an international registration certificate in order to drive on German roads.
-In addition, a green international insurance card should be carried as proof of insurance cover from the date of the UK’s withdrawal from the EU.
+In order to drive on German roads, a vehicle registered in the UK must carry an official registration certificate with certain minimum information or an international vehicle registration document.
+In addition, a green international insurance card must be carried as proof of insurance cover from the date of the UK’s withdrawal from the EU.

 However, in accordance with the Convention on Road Traffic of 8 November 1968, this only entitles the bearer to drive in the other country for a temporary period.
 Otherwise, e.g. when taking up residence, the regulations of the respective country regarding vehicle registration must be observed.

-Companies that are and wish to remain active trading partners with the UK must also prepare for Brexit.
-They should, for example, ascertain to what extent existing authorisations can be adapted by the main customs office (e.g. extension of the country group, processing and storage locations in the UK) and whether new customs authorisations must be applied for at the main customs office, in particular the authorisation to operate a storage warehouse for the import of goods (new applications will take some time to be processed).
+Companies that are and wish to remain active trading partners with the UK should ascertain to what extent existing authorisations can be adapted by the main customs office (e.g. extension of the country group, processing and storage locations in the UK) and whether new customs authorisations must be applied for at the main customs office.
+The latter applies in particular to the authorisation to operate a storage warehouse for the import of goods (new applications will take some time to be processed).

 It is up to the UK legislature to determine the conditions for entry into the UK from the European Union in the event of a withdrawal from the EU without a deal.
-Information about this is available here.
-It states that the conditions laid down by Union law for movements between member states will continue to apply to entry with pet animals even in the event that the UK leaves the EU without a deal.
-A pet passport issued by an official vet in a member state, containing information on the identification of the animal, its owner and proof of up-to-date vaccination against rabies, must therefore be carried as an accompanying document.
+Information (in English) about this is available here.
+It is stated here that the conditions laid down by Union law will continue to apply to entry with pet animals even in the event that the UK leaves the EU without a deal.
+A pet passport issued by an authorised vet in an EU Member State, containing information on the identification of the animal, its owner and proof of up-to-date vaccination against rabies, must therefore be carried as an accompanying document.
 This passport must also contain information on treatment for tapeworm, which must have taken place at least 24 hours and no more than 120 hours prior to entering the UK.
-It is also advisable to obtain information on permissible transport routes or means of transport before entering the country.
+You should also obtain information on permissible transport routes or means of transport before entering the country.

-When entering the EU with pets from the UK, travellers with pets should take the precaution of ensuring that they meet the animal health requirements for entry from a third country when returning from the UK.
-The UK’s third country status (listed or not listed) then depends on the status of the listing procedure according to Article 13 of Regulation (EU) No. 576/2013.
-If this has not yet been initiated or completed, the conditions for re-entry from a non-listed third country must, as things currently stand, be formally fulfilled.
+When entering the EU with pets from the UK, travellers should take the precaution of ensuring that they meet the animal health requirements for entry from a non-listed third country when returning from the UK.